laurent22/joplin/README.md

 # URLs

-By pressing Ctrl+Click on a URL, most terminals will open that URL in the default browser.
+When Ctrl+Clicking a URL, most terminals will open that URL in the default browser.
 However, one issue, especially with long URLs, is that they can end up like this:

 <img src="https://github.com/laurent22/joplin/blob/master/docs/images/UrlCut.png" width="240px">

 Not only it makes the text hard to read, but the link, being cut in two, will also not be clickable.

-As a solution Joplin tries to start a mini-server in the background and, if successful, all the links will be converted to a much shorter, local URL:
+As a solution Joplin tries to start a mini-server in the background and, if successful, all the links will be converted to a much shorter URL:

 <img src="https://github.com/laurent22/joplin/blob/master/docs/images/UrlNoCut.png" width="240px">

-Since this is still an actual URL, the terminal should still make it clickable.
-And with shorter URLs, the text is more readable and the links are unlikely to be cut.
-Note that both resources (files that are attached to notes) and external links are handled in this way.
+Since this is still an actual URL, the terminal will still make it clickable.
+And with shorter URLs, the text is more readable and the links unlikely to be cut.
+Both resources (files that are attached to notes) and external links are handled in this way.

 # Attachments / Resources